fenago/intro-ruby/lab_guides/Lab_3.md

 and `end` keywords. `Begin` and `end` blocks are useful not just for `do`/`while` loops but also for defining blocks of code for catching exceptions or errors in code.
-We will learn more about this later in the book.
+We will learn more about this later in the course.